VALUE OF COMMUNITY SUPPORT

 On Monday 4 May 2020, the GEM community came together for a group discussion hosted by Angé Weinrabe, GEM’s Founding Director.
 In this webinar, our audience was taken down the philosophical ‘rabbit hole’, talking through topics usually discussed in a university setting and not often debated in a public forum.

-Our community engaged with Angé for two hours on the concepts of forgiveness and guilt, the latter sometimes referred to as an emotion, but questioned by some scholars and instead referred to as a ‘state-of-mind’.
+Our community engaged with Angé on the concepts of forgiveness and guilt, the latter sometimes referred to as an emotion, but questioned by some scholars and instead referred to as a ‘state-of-mind’.

 In this webinar, we gave our audience time to question why we allow such states to limit our agency in the world.
 Working with material from historical and contemporary philosophers, scientists, artists, and poets, we unpacked guilt as widely thought of as a ‘virtue’ in relation to one’s duty or responsibility, but that we argued is disabling (especially when leading to anxiety if not addressed).